 - Find the Barilla Center for Food & Nutrition (BCFN) Foundation Food Sustainabiity Index at http://foodsustainability.eiu.com/

 - Bread for the World www.bread.org

 - The Centre for Global Development (CGD) has looked at how trade affects food security in developing countries.
 Visit www.cgdev.org.

 - Champions 12.3 https://champions123.org The 12th Sustainable Development Goal (SDG) is Responsible Consumption and Production.
 Bullet point 3 calls for halving food waste and reducing food losses worldwide by 2030.

 - Comite Permanent Inter Stat de Lutte Contre la Secheresse au Sahel (Permanent Inter-State Committee on Drought Control in the Sahel – CILSS) – www.cilss.int

-- The Committee on World Food Security (CFS) pages are at www.fao.org/cfs/en/.
+- The UN Committee on World Food Security (CFS) pages are at www.fao.org/cfs/en/.
 The CFS is “the foremost inclusive international and intergovernmental platform for all stakeholders to work together to ensure food security and nutrition for all”.
 It is advised by the High-Level Panel of Experts (HLPE).

 - EAT, a “science-based global platform for food system transformation”, https://eatforum.org.